jwd2a/justindav.is/_posts/2020/2020-05-06-how-to-get-a-job-offer.md

 ---
 layout: post
 title: "How To Get a Job Offer"
+summary: "Want to get a job in the field you love easily?
+This is how."
+comment: true
 ---

 If you've ever said to yourself "I wish I could find a job", you need to read